Goose Bay Cabin

 Directions

-Not accessible via road system.
-Boat access: Approximately 25 miles southeast of Whittier.
+No road access.
+By boat: Approximately 25 miles southeast of Whittier in Prince William Sound.
 From Whittier Harbor, head east out of Passage Canal and across Port Wells, then south into Culross Passage.
 Goose Bay is at the head of a narrow passage on the east side of Culross Passage directly across from Long Bay.
-The cabin is on the east side of the bay near a small waterfall.
-Parts of Goose Bay are challenging to navigate at low tide; high slack tide is ideal for boating.
-Check NOAA tide predictions before arrival.
-At low tide, guests may need to walk through mud to reach the cabin from the water.
-Floatplane access is approximately 45 minutes from Anchorage.
+The cabin is near a small waterfall on the east side of the bay.
+By floatplane: Approximately 45 minutes from Anchorage.

 Location